Some Convenient Lies About Assault Weapons

 H.3999 in the Palmetto State was introduced last Tuesday (the 19th) with 25 sponsors and repeals all permitting requirements throughout the state.
 It also revises and removes some of the places where carrying a firearm would otherwise be prohibited.

 The process is still in the very early stages though, so details other than the bill itself make it difficult to tell how this one could go.
 It’s worth pointing out that a similar bill failed there just last year.

 Chances of this happening just got a lot worse.
 The House Whip, Russell Fry, is blocking the bill at the moment because of a fight with the sponsor of the bill.
 Residents are encouraged to call his office and demand that he stop his antics and bring the bill back to the subcommittee for a vote.
 You can read all about it in our recent story, here.
-We've turned this state back to orange on our big map.

 Another state in the early stages, Loje Star gun rights advocates have made permitless carry a priority this year, referring HB 357 to the Texas House Homeland Security & Public Safety Committee for review last Tuesday (the 19th).

 Rep. Jonathan Stickland, a Republican from Bedford, sponsored the bill along with 14 other Representatives.

 The biggest problem right now appears to be that two Democrats chair the most pivotal committees standing in the way of Constitutional Carry.
 They are state Rep. Poncho Nevarez (D-Eagle Pass), who is the new head of the Homeland Security & Public Safety Committee, and state Rep. Nicole Collier (D-Fort Worth), who was appointed to head the Criminal Jurisprudence Committee.
 Both are fairly well known to not be friendly to gun rights.